Facilities & Wells

 - Well Number 10 is a horizontally screened well (Ranney or collector well).
 Well construction started in January 1994 and was completed in March of 1995.
 It is located east of Well 8.

-Chemical addition consists of chlorine, fluoride, and blended phosphate.
-Chlorine is provided for disinfection purposes, fluoride for the prevention of dental cavities, and blended phosphate for corrosion control.
+Stevens Point adds chlorine, fluoride, and blended phosphate to our drinking water.
+Chlorine is added as a disinfectant, fluoride for the prevention of dental cavities, and blended phosphate for corrosion control.

 The elevated tank is of the ellipsoidal variety.
 It was installed in 1956, and has a capacity of 1,000,000 gallons.
 The tank was last inspected in 2004 by divers and painted in 1989 and again in 2006.